The local stew of Astorga not to be missed, staying to Foncebadon tonight and

 I quickly run to the place and guess what _ my bad number is 11.

-My birth number is eleven, and since awakening has been following me as a guardian angel, but showing here the day before crossing the pass of Mercury must be a good omen.
+My birth number is eleven, and has been following me since awakening as a guardian angel, but showing here a day before crossing the pass of Mercury must be a good omen.